MattWellie/LaTex_LRG/README.md

 The protein sequence is grabbed as a single uninterrupted sequence, so none of these approaches will affect the number of AAs printed, only the positions.
 However, this may change which exon the AA is printed in (if a codon is across exons)

+To have the program print a .txt format file instead of using LaTex (useful in a pinch if the workstation does not have an installation of LaTex available):
+* set the write_as_latex variable in XML_GUI.py to False

 ─────────▄──────────────▄<br>